Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Calm breathing

-There’s another technique I love called ‘calm breathing’, where you breathe in for a count of 3, hold for 3 and then slowly breathe out for a count of 5.
+I love another technique called ‘calm breathing’, where you breathe in for a count of 3, hold for 3 and then slowly breathe out for a count of 5.
 This may suit you better, so try both and see which you prefer.

 Alternate nostril breathing